-- The best bets for side sleepers are mattresses with thicker comfort layers and medium to plush firmness.
+- The best beds for side sleepers are mattresses with thicker comfort layers and medium to plush firmness.
 This additional cushion helps make room for the hips and shoulders to sink further into the mattress, keeping your spine aligned.

 - Back sleepers generally prefer beds with medium to medium firm support and shallower comfort layers.
 The size and weight of the sleepers plays a role here, with taller and heavier people preferring increased support.